theganyu/theganyu.github.io/_pages/includes/intro.md

 # About me

-I am currently a Post-doctoral Fellow at [University of Macau](https://www.um.edu.mo).
-I obtained the Ph.D. degree in Electrical and Computer Engineering from University of Macau.
+I am currently a Research Assistant Professor at Shanghai Jiao Tong University.
+Prior to this, I obtained my Ph.D. degree from the University of Macau, which was subsequently followed by a postdoctoral experience at the same institution.

+Please note, my previous email address, <s>ganyu@um.edu.mo</s>, is no longer in use.
+For any future correspondence, kindly reach me at sjtuganyu@sjtu.edu.cn.

 I specialize in the automation of robotic systems, with a specific emphasis on quadrotor unmanned aerial vehicles.
-My research endeavors within this discipline encompass a comprehensive investigation into the domains of control, estimation, and motion planning.
+My research endeavors within this discipline encompass a comprehensive investigation into the domains of control, estimation, and motion planning, aiming to advance this field with innovative insights and practical solutions.